Earth Day Cleanup

 Great!
 So I can just drop off my kids at a site and pick them up at noon.

-Speaking of groups, my church group would like to volunteer.
-Is there a way to register 20 people at once?
+Speaking of groups, I would like to volunteer with one!
+Is there a way to register 10 people at once?

 My corporate group wants to help!
 How do we sign up?